Mainza Chona: After independence

 At independence in October 1964, Kaunda gave Chona the post of Minister of Home Affairs.
 Between 1966 and 1969, Chona held no less than five different ministerial appointments, including minister without portfolio.
 He was sent to the United States as ambassador in 1969.
-In November 1970, he was returned to Zambia and appointed as the country's Vice-President.
+In November 1970, he was returned to Zambia and appointed the country's Vice-President.

 Chona's lasting contribution to Zambia's constitutional development was the famous Chona Commission, which was set up under his chairmanship in February 1972 to make recommendations for the constitution of a 'one-party participatory democracy' (i.e. a one-party state).
 The Commission's terms of reference did not permit it to discuss the pros and cons of Kaunda's decision.
 The sole surviving opposition party, the ANC, boycotted the Commission and unsuccessfully challenged the constitutional change in the courts.
 The Chona report was based on four months of public hearings and was submitted in October 1972.
 It was widely regarded as a 'liberal' document.